 ~ Lauren Brave, MD

 Take YouTube Kids and Roblox, for example.
 I know many parents let their younger children watch YouTube Kids.
-Even the platform’s suggestions are not always appropriate for smaller children, and targeted advertisements can be similarly not age-appropriate.
+Even the platform’s suggestions are not always appropriate for more minor children, and targeted advertisements can be similarly not age-appropriate.
 My eight-year-old son loves to play Roblox with his friends, and this app is also targeted towards younger kids.
 Unfortunately, it has a public chat function that predators could easily use to contact unsuspecting children.
 It wasn’t until many months after giving my son permission to play Roblox that I discovered this.

 As kids get older, the dangers of media increase exponentially.
 Social media is targeting children at younger ages.
 I found my daughter asking for things like Snapchat and Instagram, starting at age nine.
 We thought we were savvy parents and, of course, told her she wasn’t allowed to use social media.

 Around that time, she persuaded us to download an app called Musical.ly so she could make cute videos of our pets with filters and music.
-However, as you may recall, that app turned into TikTok, and all of a sudden, our daughter had access to a social media platform.
+However, as you may recall, that app turned into TikTok, and suddenly, our daughter had access to a social media platform.
 At first, this seemed benign as she convinced us that she was only watching art tutorials and dance videos and posting pictures of our pets.
 Naively and against our better judgment, we didn’t delete the app and trusted that she was telling the truth.
-As the pandemic hit, and she started spending more time on her screens, we eventually discovered that much of her viewing was not benign at all.
+As the pandemic hit and she started spending more time on her screens, we eventually discovered that much of her viewing was not benign at all.
 This took months to figure out.

 Most of what kids watch online is not discoverable or recoverable.
 It flashes before their eyes, impacts them, and then disappears.
 In one instance, though, I found a particular TikTok video that had been saved on my daughter’s device and asked what she understood about it.
 She was unable to answer articulately.
 The video was of a girl who was noticeably depressed and suicidal.